prisms-center/phaseField/index.md

 Please cite [the following reference](https://www.nature.com/articles/s41524-020-0298-5) when discussing PRISMS-PF in a publication:

 S. DeWitt, S. Rudraraju, D. Montiel, W.B.
 Andrews, and K. Thornton.
-PRISMS-PF: A general framework for phase-field modeling with a matrix-free finite element method. _npj Computuational Materials_ __6__, 29 (2020).
+PRISMS-PF: A general framework for phase-field modeling with a matrix-free finite element method. _npj Computational Materials_ __6__, 29 (2020).

 If additionally you would like to cite a specific release of PRISMS-PF, please use the following format: